bdelacretaz/openwhisk-statebox/README.md

 How to test this
 ----

-You'll need a Redis service that your OpenWhisk Actions can access, as well as a working _wsk_ command, see [openwhisk.apache.org](http://openwhisk.apache.org) if you're not familiar with that.
+You'll need a Redis service that your OpenWhisk Actions can access.
+In a pinch you can run one locally and make it accessible using [ngrok](https://ngrok.com/).
+Make sure you understand the security implications if you do this.

+You'll also need a working
+_wsk_ command, see [openwhisk.apache.org](http://openwhisk.apache.org) if you're not familiar with that.

 The below examples require the REDIS_HOST and REDIS_PORT environment variables to be set.